benswift/benswift.github.io/_posts/2023-02-02-academic-integrity-policy-re-chatgpt-and-generative-ai-tools.md

 I'm not wearing my [Associate Director (Education)](https://cybernetics.anu.edu.au/people/ben-swift/) hat here, and **this is not an official (or unofficial) ANU School of Cybernetics policy**.
-If you're also putting together a policy for your classroom, then questions/comments/suggesions are welcome---do [get in touch](mailto:ben.swift@anu.edu.au).
+If you're also putting together some guidelines for your own classroom, then questions/comments/suggesions are welcome---do [get in touch](mailto:ben.swift@anu.edu.au).

-Here are my current thoughts what a good _use of ChatGPT in the classroom_ policy might look like.
-Because it's not a proper policy it doesn't have everything precisely defined, but it gives you an idea of how I want to run my classes.
+Here are my current thoughts what some good _use of ChatGPT in the classroom_ guidelines might look like.
+It doesn't have everything precisely defined, but it gives you an idea of how I want to run my classes, balancing the opportunities and challenges these tools present for student learning.

 1. Unless otherwise specified, you **are** allowed to use ChatGPT[^other-similar-tools] in this class, including in work submitted for